Evolution of Gaussian Concentration Bounds under Diffusions: Nonlinear semigroup, gradient bounds, and coupling

-As an application we have the following result on Markovian diffusions with covariance matrix $a$ not depending on the location $x$. \begin{theorem} Let $X_t$ denote a diffusion process on $\R^d$ with generator of type \eqref{gendif}, and where the covariance matrix $a$ does not depend on location $x$.
+As an application we have the following result on Markovian diffusions with covariance matrix $a$ not depending on the location $x$.
+We will prove later on a generalization of this result by using different techniques (Theorem \ref{faible_descente}).
+Nevertheless, the following theorem provides a better bound for $D_t$.

+\begin{theorem} Let $(X_t)_{t\geq 0}$ denote a diffusion process on $\R^d$ with generator of type \eqref{gendif}, and where the drift does not depend on time, and where the covariance matrix $a$ does not depend on time and location $x,t$.
+Let $\|a\|$ denote Euclidean norm on matrices.
 Assume furthermore that the function $b:\R^d\to\R^d$ is continuously differentiable and the differential $D_x b$ satisfies the estimate

 for all $x,u\in\R^d$ and some $\kappa\in\R$.
 Let $\mu_{0}$ satisfy $\gcb{D_{0}}$, then, for all $t>0$, $\mu_t$ satisfies $\gcb{D_t}$ with